open-policy-agent/opa/docs/README.md

 ```shell
 make generate
 ```
-The content then will be placed into `docs/generated/docs/$VERSION/`.
+The content then will be placed into `docs/website/generated/docs/$VERSION/`.

 ### Run the site locally using Docker

+> Note: running with docker only uses the Hugo server and not Netlify locally.
+This means that redirects and other Netlify features the site relies on will not work.

 If [Docker is running](https://docs.docker.com/get-started/):